 8. Best Goggle Lenses for Low Light Conditions

 Sunglass Rob and Tyler know all the importance of having the right lens for the environment you are in.
 What conditions you will be riding in is perhaps the biggest factor.
 See how the tint affects your vision and what type of lens is best for each weather condition.

 Intuitive by design, snow goggle lenses for different weather conditions will be brighter or darker for your specific needs.
 The most optimal lens for a bright and sunny day will not be the best option for stormy conditions, and vice versa.
 Ultimately the best goggle lens color really depends on the conditions you will be using it in.
 The two main factors to consider when choosing a lens color is Visible Light Transmission and contrast technology.

-Each snow goggle brand has it's own contrast-enhancing lens technology.
-This allows you to pick up on the lines and bumps in the snow for a safer and more confident ride.
+Each snow goggle brand has it’s own contrast-enhancing lens technology.
+This allows you to pick up on the details in the snow for a safer and more confident ride.
 Most of these technologies work in a similar fashion.
-Specific dyes are used in the lenses which manipulate the light spectrum to filter out 'noisy' colors while simultaneously enhancing the colors that your eyes are more responsive to.
+Specific dyes are used in the lenses which manipulate the light spectrum to filter out ‘noisy’ colors while simultaneously enhancing the colors that your eyes are more responsive to.
 This helps you to see every detail you need to so you can react quicker to your environment.
 Oakley has PRIZM, Smith has Chromapop, Dragon has Lumalens, SPY has Happy, and Anon has Sonar.
 Each lens technology is split into different light exposure levels to match the various conditions you will encounter on the mountain.

 Goggle lenses have set limitations for the amount of light allowed to pass through in relation to the weather conditions outside.
 This limitation is known as Visible Light Transmission or VLT for short.
 You’ll see it written as a percentage indicating the amount of light able to pass through, and falls somewhere between 0% and 100%.
 Lenses on the higher end of the spectrum are made for those cloudy, overcast days, as the goal is to let as much light in as possible.
 Likewise, a lower VLT means the lens is darker, suited for bluebird conditions.